processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *Size*

-A number of connections to the SQL server.
-By default ejabberd opens 10 connections to the database for each virtual host.
+Number of connections to the SQL server that ejabberd will open for each virtual host.
+The default value is 10.
 WARNING: for SQLite this value is *1* by default and it’s not recommended to change it due to potential race conditions.

 ## sql\_port